-Local Dequeue.
-To dequeue a batch from its run queue, a logical processor uses the algorithm in Figure 4.
+To dequeue a batch from its run queue, a logical processor uses the algorithm in Figure 5.

 While the dequeue algorithm may fail and have to restart, it is bounded by the number of batches enqueued on the logical processor.
 In the worst case, every batch may have been stolen and the scheduler must scan every batch to discover this.
-Local scanning does not, however, create contention with other logical processors, except for underlying system resources such as the memory bus.
+Local scanning does not, however, create direct contention with other logical processors.
+Although processors may still contend for underlying system resources such as the memory bus.